Workplace Sexual Harassment Prevention

 Meet your Connecticut workplace training requirements now!
 Effective October 2019 Connecticut passed new legislation expanding the sexual harassment prevention training requirements for Connecticut employers.
 The Time’s Up Act requires all Connecticut employers with three or more employees to provide 2 hours of sexual harassment awareness and prevention training and education to all employees.
 Employers with fewer than three employees must still provide two-hour training for any supervisors.
 Employers only have until October 1, 2020, to train employees hired prior to October 1, 2019, and must train any employee hired after that date within 6 months of hire.

-This two-hour seminar, taught by Attorneys Paula Anthony, and Rebecca Goldberg meets the new Connecticut training requirements and is appropriate for any Connecticut employee.
+This two-hour seminar, taught by Attorneys Paula Anthony, Rebecca Goldberg and Kyle Roseman meets the new Connecticut training requirements and is appropriate for any Connecticut employee.

 In order to satisfy state sexual harassment prevention training requirements, attendees must arrive on time and attend the full two-hour session.
 All attendees who attend the full two hours will receive a certificate of completion.